 Robert is very proud to have done the drawings for “Keith Haring: The Boy Who Just Kept Drawing” by Kay Haring, Keith’s sister.
 It was a labor of love for all who worked to bring it to life from Dial Books for Children, Penguin Random House, Spring, 2017.

-This summer, “King Louie’s Shoes” with DJ Steinberg was released from Beach Lane Books.
+Summer 2017, “King Louie’s Shoes” with DJ Steinberg was released from Beach Lane Books.
 It’s the hilarious story of how King Louie invented platform shoes.

 Robert has taught at School of Visual Arts in New York, BYU, and the University of Utah.
 An ex-New Yorker, Robert now lives on the side of Iron Mountain in Park City, Utah.
 He is married with two teenage kids and lives in the woods at the edge of town with a whole bunch of dogs and cats.
 Moose come around and eat his garden.